AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 >[!TAB Cloud infrastructure]

-Use this method to install the [!DNL Catalog Adapter] for a Commerce Cloud instance.
+Use this method to install the [!DNL Catalog Service] for a Commerce Cloud instance.

 1. On your local workstation, change to the project directory for your Adobe Commerce on cloud infrastructure project.